nickynicolson/CalamusTraits/README.md

 ## Overview

-This project explores how we can use LLMs to transition between trait matrices and textual descriptions of species, using a subset of the palm genus *Calamus*.
+Monographs are an essential tool for documenting existing diversity and distribution for taxonomic groups.
+With humanity facing an extinction crisis, there is a need to speed up the slow and laborious process of monograph compilation.

-Calamus was recently monographed in Henderson, A., 2020.
+*Calamus* was recently monographed in Henderson, A., 2020.
 A revision of Calamus (Arecaceae, Calamoideae, Calameae, Calaminae).
-Phytotaxa 445, 1–656. [doi: 10.11646/phytotaxa.445.1.1](https://doi.org/10.11646/phytotaxa.445.1.1)
+Phytotaxa 445, 1–656. [doi: 10.11646/phytotaxa.445.1.1](https://doi.org/10.11646/phytotaxa.445.1.1).

+This project explores how we can use LLMs to transition between trait matrices and textual descriptions of species, using a subset of the palm genus *Calamus*, with the aim of speeding up the taxonomic process.
+A subset of the 411 *Calamus* species was used for this pilot study.
+This repo contains details of how to run the scripts for the *Ceratolobus* group.

 [Content Summary](https://github.com/KewBridge/CalamusTraits/blob/main/Content_Summary.md) - Shows how the scripts work together and what each file in the repo does.